 No preparation is needed.
 Simply contact us and we’ll help you from there.

 We use martial arts as a way of life.
 We are deeply committed to meeting life’s challenges head-on, constant growth through facing our fears, taking ourselves out of our comfort zones, being truthful to ourselves and to others, seeking to constantly improve ourselves, focusing on priorities, having courtesy for others, being respectful to others – especially those that are different than us, serving the community, learning from those that have come before us, mentoring our juniors, having the passion and determination to work harder than others have the will to do, and many more.
 Our developmental journey through Wing Chun influences every aspect of our lives.
 The concepts, philosophies and training experiences bring about a refreshing perspective of life’s challenges- helping us deal with life’s situations in a whole new way.

-Our Wing Chun school is a representative of Ip Man under his senior-most Hong Kong student, Leung Sheung.
-We are internationally recognized under the Hong Kong-based organization founded by Ip Man (Ving Tsun Athletic Association), a proud affiliate school of the Worldwide Leung Sheung Lineage Association and the official representative of California for Bill Graves’ The System Wing Chun.
-We also have affiliations with Ben Der’s San Jose Wing Chun, Karl Godwin’s Seminole Wing Chun, Jesse Moon’s North Florida Wing Chun, Kenneth Chung’s Stanford University Wing Chun, Jonathan Petree’s Atlantic Warriors Wing Chun, Tim Faughn’s Wing Chun Fight Club and Wesley Lim’s Leung Sheung Wing Chun (Singapore).
+The Dragon Institute is a representative of Ip Man under his senior-most Hong Kong student, Leung Sheung.
+We are internationally recognized under the Hong Kong-based organization founded by Ip Man (Ving Tsun Athletic Association), a proud affiliate school of the Worldwide Leung Sheung Lineage Association and the official representative of California for Sifu William Graves’ The System Wing Chun.
+Along with these affiliations the following are also affiliated with us and our specific lineage Karl Godwin’s Seminole Wing Chun, Jesse Moon’s North Florida Wing Chun, Tim Faughn’s Wing Chun Fight Club, Ben Der’s San Jose Wing Chun, Kenneth Chung’s Stanford University Wing Chun, Jonathan Petree’s Atlantic Warriors Wing Chun and Wesley Lim’s Leung Sheung Wing Chun (Singapore).